Support Us Button Widget

-Boston or a Wes Anderson movie set?
+10 Boston spots fit for a Wes Anderson film

 The social media trend has inspired us to seek out symmetrical, colorful, and quirky spots in our city.